CarterPape/CarterPape.github.io/the-blog/making-carterpape.com/_posts/2018-08-21-This-is-not-in-AP-style.md

 I do not have a particularly strong opinion on this because capitalization is not a hill on which I wish to die.
 However, whereas:

 1. Classification of a word as a "proper noun" is a somewhat collective choice among English speakers.
-2. There's an aire of dignity to capitalization.
+2. There is an air of dignity to capitalization.
 3. It's okay to err on the side of respect when it comes to referring to a group of persons.

 I therefore vote to capitalize "Black" and "White."[^Tharps-op-ed]